KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 - The value contains non-ASCII digit characters.
 - The value is shorter than two characters (i.e., it cannot contain a check digit).

-### Modulus11_13CheckDigitAttribute
+### Modulus10_13CheckDigitAttribute

-The `Modulus11_13CheckDigitAttribute` validates that a string property conforms to the Modulus10 (with weights 1 and 3) check digit algorithm.
+The `Modulus10_13CheckDigitAttribute` validates that a string property conforms to the Modulus10 (with weights 1 and 3) check digit algorithm.
 This is commonly used for global item numbers such as GTIN, EAN and UPC codes.

-The `Modulus11_13CheckDigitAttribute` will return validation errors for the following conditions:
+The `Modulus10_13CheckDigitAttribute` will return validation errors for the following conditions:
-- The value does not contain a valid Modulus11_13 check digit.
+- The value does not contain a valid Modulus10_13 check digit.
 - The value contains non-ASCII digit characters.
 - The value is shorter than two characters (i.e., it cannot contain a check digit).

+### Modulus11CheckDigitAttribute

+The `Modulus11CheckDigitAttribute` validates that a string property conforms to the Modulus11 check digit algorithm.
+Two common uses of the Modulus11 algorithm are ISBN-10 (International Standard Book Number, 10 character format, in use prior to January 1, 2007) and ISSN (International Standard Serial Number).

+Because the algorithm uses modulus 11, the calculated check digit can be the value 10.
+In order to represent this in a single character, the letter 'X' is used to represent the value 10.
+This is only valid in the trailing check digit position.

+The `Modulus11CheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid Modulus11 check digit.
+- The value contains characters other than ASCII digits or 'X'.
+- The value is shorter than two characters (i.e., it cannot contain a check digit).
+- The value is longer than 10 characters (the maximum length supported by the Modulus11 algorithm).